juliensalinas/game-backend/README.md

 ## TODO

-Implement the possibility for a player to move to another team or play another game (which would reinitialize his personal stats, but the player stats inside a game would be kept).
+Implement the possibility for a player to move to another team or play another game (which would reinitialize his personal stats except the total time played, but the player stats inside a game would be kept).
 Check that the same user is not in the 2 teams at the same time during a game.
 Check that the same user is not playing 2 games at the same time.